rhildred/netget/README.md

 ![3 - way handshake to open the socket](READMEImages/TCPStarting.png "3 - way handshake to open the socket")

 Before we see the `GET / HTTP/1.0` we see 3 packets.
+This is the famous 3 way handshake between the client and the server.

 1. The first is the client sending a packet with the flag SYN set to the server.
 1. The 2nd is the server sending back a packet with the SYN and ACK flags set.
 At this point the socket is open on the server side.